QuickBooks Blog

 Small business owners need to understand the basics of accounting to make informed business decisions, manage cash flow, and ensure the long-term sucess of their business

-An invoice and a statement of accounts are not the same things.
-The account statement is a complete financial record of transactions between the company and the client within a monthly period.
-This statement contains a list of all invoices created within that time frame.
+Invoices and statements of accounts are not the same thing.
+A statement of account is a complete record of transactions between a company and a client within a monthly period, and contains a list of all invoices created within that period.

-Where a sales invoice is a bill for one transaction only, a statement of account definition refers to the complete list of all invoices attached to that client within a stated period.
-This document is handy for both small businesses and their clients, as it shows the monthly transaction history and account activity between the two, all in one place.
+While a sales invoice is a bill for one transaction only, a statement of account refers to a complete list of all invoices attached to that client within a stated period.
+This document is handy for both small businesses and their clients, as it shows the monthly transaction history and account activity between the two, in one place.

-Creating invoices through Excel sheets can run the risk of invoicing mistakes, which can then reflect poorly on your business and the subsequent account statement.
-It is best to use accounting software that will automatically update and organise client transactions.
+Creating invoices through Excel sheets can increase the risk of mistakes, which can reflect poorly on your business and the subsequent account statement.
+In order to mitigate this risk, it's best to use accounting software that will automatically update and organize client transactions.
 Keeping proper invoice documentation will make the process of creating statements of accounts effortless.

-In a statement of account, the document reflects the ongoing transactional relationship between your business and your clients.
-This financial overview is vital for both the company and the client.
-It illustrates the overall state of affairs of the working relationship.
+A statement of account reflects the ongoing transactional relationship between your business and your clients.
+This financial overview is vital for both the company and the client, as it illustrates the overall working relationship between the parties.

-If a customer’s statement displays a zero balance, they are up to date on all payments.
+If a customer’s statement displays a zero balance then they are up to date on all payments.
 Typically, customers who have zero balances do not need to be sent this document unless they specifically request it.
-However, these customer statements are still used internally within a business to keep track of financial reports and transactional history for managing customer relations and in case of disputes.
+However, customer statements are still used internally within a business to keep track of financial reports and transactional history when managing customer relations and in case of disputes.

-Suppose your small business offers customers the ability to make purchases on credit.
-In that case, these statements should always be sent out to the clients at the end of the month to bring awareness to the overdue credit and outstanding payments.
+If your small business offers customers the ability to make purchases on credit, these statements should always be sent out to the clients at the end of the month to bring awareness to any overdue credit and outstanding payments.

 Grow Your Business with QuickBooks

-There is no set number of entries in an account statement.
-Your entries will reflect the number of invoices and statements that have been sent out by you to specific clients in the time frame stated.
+There is no set number of entries you need to include in an account statement.
+Your entries will reflect the number of invoices and billing statements that have been sent out by you to specific clients in the time frame stated.

 Download a Statement of Accounts Template